 To give the upper bound (i.e., the approximability result) we appeal to notion of voicedness: a voting rule is said to be voiced is in any one-candidate election, that voting rule elects that candidate as the unique winner.
 Every voting rule in this paper is clearly voiced.

 \begin{lemma} Let $\cale$ be a voiced voting rule.
-Then constructive control by deleting candidates under $\cale$, both with weighted and unweighted voters, is in $\POLYAPX$\@.
-In particular, each problem admits an $O(m)$-approximation algorithm. \end{lemma} \begin{proof} Let $\calt$ denote the optimization problem for constructive control by deleting candidates under $\cale$ with weighted voters, let $I = (C, V, w, p)$ be an instance of $\calt$, and let $m=\|C\|$\@.
+Then constructive control by deleting candidates under $\cale$, both with weighted and unweighted votes, is in $\POLYAPX$, and each problem admits an $O(m)$-approximation. \end{lemma} \begin{proof} Let $\calt$ denote the optimization problem for constructive control by deleting candidates under $\cale$ with weighted votes, let $I = (C, V, w, p)$ be an instance of $\calt$, and let $m=\|C\|$\@.
 Our $O(m)$-approximation algorithm for $\calt$ simply outputs $C-\{p\}$.

 Since $\cale$ is voiced, it's clear that the algorithm always outputs a correct solution and runs in polynomial time.
 Let us now prove that the algorithm is an $O(m)$-approximation algorithm.
 By definition, $\OPT_{\calt}(I) \geq 1$, so the performance ratio is